elchs/LetoDBf/Readme.txt

       7.9 Server variable functions

+ Like a PUBLIC variable is for an application, this is something alike a public variable to all the connections/ applications/ and the server itself to exchange/ access/ modify content of that.
+ The variables can be 'group-ed' into groups of variables, as example a group of variables used by one specicfic application, or a group of variables only for the server itself.

       LETO_VARSET( cGroupName, cVarName, xValue [, nFlags [, @xRetValue]] )
                                                                ==> lSuccess

- This function assign value <xValue> to variable <cVarName> from group <cGroupName>. xValue can be: boolean ( .T., .F. ) integer ( without decimals, can be incremented and decremented ) decimal ( integer with decimals: 4.2 ) limited in size !: string  ( [NEW] also binary string, means containg any char like e.g. CHR( 0 ) ) array   ( [NEW] { ... } with any item type, unlimited in size )
+ This function assign value <xValue> to variable <cVarName> from group <cGroupName>.
+ <xValue> can be:
+   boolean ( .T., .F. )
+   integer ( without decimals, can be incremented and decremented ) decimal ( integer with decimals, e.g. 4.321 )
+   limited in size !:
+   string  ( [NEW] also binary string, means containg any char like e.g. CHR( 0 ) )
+   array   ( [NEW] { ... } with any item type, limited in size )

  String/ array are limited by default to be all in sum max 64 MB, maximum can be changed in letodb.ini with config option "Max_Var_Size".
 A single string/ array limits to 1/4 of total maximum ( default 16 MB ).
  This is for security reasons, so that crazy users cannot fill up the whole server memory.
- It is only allowed to assign new value of same type to an existing variable.
+ It is only allowed to assign a new value of same type to an existing variable.
  Group- and Var- names are NOT trimmed of white spaces, but char: ';' is an invalid char.

  Optional parameter <nFlags> defines the variable create mode/ limitations.
- These flags can be combined by aggregating the constants:
+ These flags can be combined by aggregating ( + ) the constants:
- LETO_VCREAT    - if variable doesn't exist, it's created LETO_VOWN      - own user variable (deleted after user disconnect) LETO_VDENYWR   - write deny for other users LETO_VDENYRD   - read deny for other users
+ LETO_VCREAT    - if variable doesn't exist, it is created LETO_VOWN      - own user variable (deleted after user disconnect) LETO_VDENYWR   - write deny for other users LETO_VDENYRD   - read deny for other users